terminalmaid/terminalmaid.github.io/index.md

 # Welcome to my website!
-It's quite barebones, but after spending hours fucking around with hugo and jekyll I decided to settle on simple markdown cuz why not.
-This page is just a about-me/q&a page about both me and linux
+It's quite barebones, but after spending hours fucking around with Hugo and Jekyll I decided to settle on simple markdown cuz why not.
+This page is just a about-me/q&a page about both me and Linux.

 # Who tf am I
-I'm terminalmaid and I enjoy minecraft a lot,
+I'm Terminalmaid and I enjoy Minecraft a lot,
-I currently host a public modded anarchy server ([discord link](https://discord.gg/cAPkZUhA8n)), and I also script in BASH.
+I currently host a public modded anarchy server ([Discord link](https://discord.gg/cAPkZUhA8n)), and I also script in BASH.
 I also enjoy shitposting.

 # My videos